aalbacetef/kaimono/README.md

 kaimono is a shopping cart library, that can be integrated into an existing server or as a standalone microservice.

-It is a proof-of-concept implementation and not currently used in production (you might want to reach for the battle-tested `medusa` project [link](https://github.com/medusajs/medusa)).
+It is a proof-of-concept implementation and not currently used in production (you might want to reach for the battle-tested `medusa` project at [github.com/medusajs/medusa](https://github.com/medusajs/medusa)).

 The word itself means "shopping" in japanese.